Spin injection of exciton-polaritons with halide perovskites at room temperature: Results

-In order to assess the non-resonant spin injection of RT polaritons, we implement polarization-resolved PL experiments, under laser excitation with circular ($\sigma^{\pm}$) and linear ($H$) polarization.
-The circularly-polarized laser allows to inject excitons with specific $\pm 1$ spins, which relax via phonon-scattering processes towards the ground exciton level, eventually filling the LPB states, and partially conserving the initial injected spin (see excitation and decay scheme in Fig. \ref{fig:sample_bare_modes}(b)).\cite{Damen1991} We implement polarization tomography experiments of the LPB emission (see further details in \hyperref[sec:Methods]{Methods} and Suppl.
-Mat.
-Sec. \hyperref[subsec:all_pol_stokes]{S3}), giving special attention to the degree of circular polarization, $S_3 = \frac{I_{\sigma^+} {-} I_{\sigma^-}}{I_{\sigma^+} {+} I_{\sigma^-}}$, where $I_{\sigma^\pm}$ is the collected $\sigma^{\pm}$ LPB PL intensity.
-Across the different detunings, the LPB emission exhibits a weak, but clear co-polarization with the non-resonant pump (3.07 eV).
-The $S_3$ maps of the LPB dispersion relation under $\sigma^\pm$ pump are shown on the right and left side of Figs.~\ref{fig:disp_rel_S3_P}(a-c), for several detunings.
-For the sake of clarity, a cutoff filter for $I_{\sigma^+} {+} I_{\sigma^-}$ intensity values smaller than $15\%$ of the maximum total intensity is applied to the $S_3$ dispersion relation maps.
-In the Suppl.
-Mat.
-Sec. \hyperref[subsec:all_pol_stokes]{S3}, we also include the excitation under horizontal polarization, which equally populates both hot carrier spins, and consequently leaves an $S_3$ value in the LPB emission close to zero.
+In order to assess the spin injection of RT polaritons, we implement polarization-resolved experiments, under quasi-resonant laser excitation with circular ($\sigma^{\pm}$) and linear ($H$) polarization.
+The circularly-polarized laser allows to resonantly excite excitons with specific $\pm$~1 spins, which relax towards the LPB, partially conserving the initial injected spin (see excitation and decay scheme in Fig.~\ref{fig:sample_bare_modes}~(b)).\cite{Damen1991} We implement polarization tomography experiments of the LPB emission (see further details in \hyperref[sec:Methods]{Sec.
+Methods} and Suppl. information Sec.~\hyperref[sec: S4]{S4}), giving special attention to the degree of circular polarization, $S_3=(I_{\sigma^+} {-} I_{\sigma^-})/(I_{\sigma^+} {+} I_{\sigma^-})$, where $I_{\sigma^\pm}$ is the collected $\sigma^{\pm}$ PL intensity.
+Across the different detunings, the LPB emission exhibits a co-polarization with the pump (2.38~eV).
+The $S_3$ maps of the LPB dispersion relation under $\sigma^\pm$ pump are shown for several detunings on the right and left side of Figs.~\ref{fig:disp_rel_S3_P}~(a1-c1), respectively.
+For the sake of clarity, a cutoff filter for the total intensity $I_{\sigma^+}$~+~$I_{\sigma^-}$ values smaller than 10$~\%$ of the maximum total intensity is applied to the $S_3$ dispersion relation maps.
+In the Suppl. information Sec.~\hyperref[sec: S4]{S4}, we also include the dispersion relation under horizontal polarization excitation, which equally populates both hot carrier spins, and consequently leaves an $S_3$ value in the LPB emission close to zero.
+For the sake of completeness, this supplemental section also compiles the dispersion relation for all the Stokes components.